Sentry Page Protection

 1 Year Rolling Regional Equity Performance

-- The strongest equity regions over the past 12 month have been Japan/US markets with European/Asia Pacific ex-Japan/Emerging market equities lagging.
+- The strongest equity regions over the past 12 month have been European market equities with US/Japanese/Asia Pacific ex-Japan/Emerging markets lagging.

 3 Month Rolling Regional Equity Performance

-- Over the past 3 month rolling period the strongest performing world equity region has been European markets with Asia Pacific ex-Japan markets the weakest.
+- Over the past 3 month rolling period the strongest performing world equity region has been European markets with US markets the weakest.

-- Positive equity returns have been evident over the past quarter (3 months) in most monitored regions.
+- Mixed equity returns have been evident over the past quarter (3 months) in monitored regions.

 1 Month Rolling Regional Equity Performance

-- Over the past 1 month rolling period the strongest performing world equity region has been European markets with Asia Pacific ex-Japan markets the weakest.
+- Over the past 1 month rolling period the strongest performing world equity region has been Japanese markets with US markets the weakest.

 Past Week Regional Equity Performance

-- Over the past week the major global equities were mixed with US markets outperforming other regions.
+- Over the past week the major global equity regions were higher with Asia Pacific ex-Japan markets outperforming other regions.

 Latest Global Equity "Big Picture"